 MOD ARB/79A2/13

-RESOLUTION 130 (Rev. Guadalajara, 2010)
+RESOLUTION 130 (Rev. Busan, 2014)

 Strengthening the role of ITU in building confidence and security in the use of information and communication technologies

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

+a) Article 6, on security and robustness of networks, and Article 7, on unsolicited bulk electronic communications, of the International Telecommunication Regulations;

-a) Resolution 130 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+b) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-b) Resolution 69 (Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on the creation of national computer incident response teams (CIRTs), particularly for developing countries, and cooperation between them;
+c) Resolution 69 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on facilitating the creation of national computer incident response teams (CIRTs), particularly for developing countries, and cooperation between them;

-c) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,
+d) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU;

+e) that Council Resolution 1336, adopted at its 2011 session, established a working group of the Council on international Internet-related public policy issues (CWG-Internet), whose terms of reference are to identify, study and develop matters related to international Internet-related public policy issues, including those issues identified in Council Resolution 1305 (2009);

+f) Resolution 68/167 adopted by the United Nations General Assembly in 2013 emphasized that unlawful or arbitrary surveillance and/or interception of communications, as well as unlawful or arbitrary collection of personal data, as highly intrusive acts, violate the rights to privacy and to freedom of expression and may contradict the tenets of a democratic society, and expressed deep concern at the negative impact that surveillance and/or interception of communications, including extraterritorial surveillance and/or interception of communications, as well as the collection of personal data, in particular when carried out on a mass scale, may have on the exercise and enjoyment of human rights,

 considering